thebushschool/cpjava/readme.md

 ### [Click here for a Complete Course Syllabus](src/CP_Java_Syllabus.pdf)
 ### [Click here for the Bush 2020 Curriculum Guide](src/Curriculum Guide 2020-2021.pdf)

-### A Reminder
-We are all going through some extraordinary times due to the coronavirus.
-I would like to ask you to think about those among us who are suffering due to this affliction.
-Let us take time to be vigilant about [wearing masks](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cloth-face-cover-guidance.html) and [washing hands frequently](https://www.cdc.gov/handwashing/when-how-handwashing.html), not touching our face and avoiding being in large groups.
-Most of all, be calm about things beyond our control.

-![alt text][washhands]

 ### Remote Classroom Tools

 In our CPJava classroom we are already using tools and techniques that are naturally adapted to a remote learning format.
 We will continue using our already established tools and techniques for learning CPJava.
 We will add to that, a video conferencing solution  to complete our toolset needed for remote learning!
 All applications (except email) are to be run using your Chrome Browser on your laptop.